 This is where the real talk happens.
 The pretty Instagram posts don’t show the behind-the-scenes scramble, but a little preparation prevents most of it.

 Multi-day events are the norm.
-According to Smashing the Glass, destination weddings typically span 2-5 events: a welcome gathering, the ceremony and reception, and possibly a farewell brunch.
+As Smashing the Glass notes, destination weddings typically span 2-5 events: a welcome gathering, the ceremony and reception, and possibly a farewell brunch.
 Budget and plan for all of them, not just the main event.

 You’ll need at least two planning trips.
 The same source recommends visiting midweek to meet vendors in person.
 Virtual tours help, but nothing replaces walking the actual ceremony space and tasting the actual food.